But God is Faithful!

 Time was not on his side.

 He said he wasn’t afraid to die, but he wasn’t ready either.
 What had he learned from his ordeal?
-Chiefly he had learned that he must depend wholly on the grace of God.
+Chiefly, he had learned that he must depend wholly on the grace of God.

 That’s where the little word “yet” kicked in.

 He would go out into eternity “yet” a sinner.
 His only hope of heaven was not personal improvement or spiritual growth.
 For the first time in his life, he understood the grace of God.
 Not just theoretically, but practically and totally.
-If God’s grace wasn’t enough, then he was in trouble because there wasn’t enough time for massive self-improvement.
+If God’s grace wasn’t enough, he was in trouble because there wasn’t enough time for massive self-improvement.

 Our Only Hope